The Amazing Hypoallergenic Zinc Jewelry – 10 Best Zinc Alloy Jewelry for sensitive skin

 Should you choose brass zinc alloy jewelry or nickel-silver jewelry?

 This is a straightforward question that requires a direct answer, so both, but only if you’re not allergic to nickel.
-You’ll probably know if you’re allergic or not by now since there are quite a lot of food high in nickel as I mention in my post titled “List of 80+ foods high in nickel” and the nickel allergy food pyramid post about low nickel diet.
+You’ll probably know if you’re allergic or not by now since there are quite a lot of food high in nickel as I mentioned in my post titled “List of 80+ foods high in nickel” and the nickel allergy food pyramid post about low nickel diet.

 In the absence of nickel allergy, both alloys will pose stunningly on your body, regardless of the one you choose.
 If you’re among the few lucky ones with no skin allergy, then you should get a little bit of this and that.